fred-framework/fred-elinos/README.md

 ### Current error

 Currently, fred-server is crashing in the part of the code where the partial bitstream is copied to the fpga-mrg-fmod driver.
 To reproduce the error, the server is waiting requests.
 The client starts its initialization with *fred_init*, *fred_bind*, and *fred_map_buff*.
 All goes well so far.
-When the client call fred_accel, it causes this call stack to be generated from the server side:
+When the client call fred_accel, it causes this cals stack to be generated from the server side:

 #### UIO activation